Benefits of Coaching

 Improved health outcomes

-A study published in the British Journal of Occupational and Environmental Medicine found that personalised health coaching led to significant improvements in health behaviours and outcomes.
-Participants reported reduced stress levels, better diet, and increased physical activity Journal of Occupational and Environmental Medicine 50(7):p 765-776, July 2008. | DOI: 10.1097/JOM.0b013e3181651584
+Research published in the Journal of Occupational and Environmental Medicine found that personalised health coaching led to improvements in stress levels, diet and physical activity.

 Enhanced emotional wellbeing